ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ```cpp
 swapChain->presentImage(presentQueue, image, { semaphore });
 ```
-Here we ask the swapchain to present an image on the screen using the presentation queue after the given semaphore as been raise.
+Here we ask the swapchain to present an image on the screen using the presentation queue after the given semaphore has been raised.

 ## Cleaning

-Once we are done using Vulkan we need to make sure all the commands we submited to the Device are done before killing the application.
+Once we are done using Vulkan, we need to make sure all the commands we submitted to the Device are done before killing the application.
-To do that you can use the following lines :
+To do that, you can use the following lines :

 ```cpp
 device->waitForAllCommands();